 - When you are home and awake, set the thermostat as low as is comfortable.

-- When you are asleep or out of the house, turn your thermostat back 10° to 15° for eight hours and save around 10% a year on your heating and cooling bills.
+- When you are asleep or out of the house, turn the thermostat back to save as much as 10% a year on your heating and cooling bills.
 A smart or programmable thermostat can make it easy to set back your temperature.
+But make sure the temperature is comfortable for pets!

 Find and Seal Leaks